dalibo/pg_activity/README.md

 Usage
 -----

-`pg_activity` works **localy** or **remotely**.
-In a local execution context, to obtain sufficient rights to display system informations, the system user running `pg_activity` must be the same user running postgresql server (`postgres` by default), or have more rights like `root`.
+`pg_activity` works localy or remotely.
+In local execution context, to obtain sufficient rights to display system informations, the system user running `pg_activity` must be the same user running postgresql server (`postgres` by default), or have more rights like `root`.
 Otherwise, `pg_activity` can fallback to a degraded mode without displaying system informations.
-On the same way, postgres role used to connect to the database must be super user.
+On the same way, PostgreSQL user used to connect to the database must be super-user.
 ex:

     sudo -u postgres pg_activity -U postgres